xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	c) the number of samples is only 2
 	d) samples are normally distributed

 144. Assign to the correct group.
-(Wrapper Feature Selection Methods / Filter Feature Selection Methods / Embedded Feature Selection Methods )
+(Wrapper Feature Selection Methods / Filter Feature Selection Methods / Embedded Feature Selection Methods ).
+Select only Filter Feature Selection Methods.
 	a) F-value
 	b) Forward Selection
 	c) Variance Threshold